swzy/swzy.github.io/_posts/2020-8-6-Life-Happens.md

 I want to blog more regularly so that my feelings don't get so jumbled so this is my attempt at doing so.
 I am also restarting TheOdinProject to potentially get out of the data space at work into more active development and coding.

 Let's see how it goes.

+# 1:47AM

+Started from TOP WebDev101.
+Getting CSS is so tedious but for some reason I am stuck on trying to get it just right.
+Trying to replicate Google's home page and will have to spend more time tomorrow.